 Tempeh is a fermented soybean cake that originated in Indonesia.
 Because it’s fermented, it can have discolored spots that almost look moldy.
 It’s perfectly safe to eat, though.
 It can usually be found in the same area of the grocery store as tofu, which is usually the produce are or the refrigerated section.

 I've had people tell me that they don't know what to do with tempeh, and I think this is a great starter recipe.
 If you find that tempeh is a little too much of a fermented flavor for your tastes, you can either steam in over hot water for a few minutes, or you can simmer it in a bath of vegetable stock for about half an hour.
 I often simmer it while I'm preparing the rest of the ingredients, and then use the same pot to the cook the meal.

-- 1 tablespoon coconut oil
+- 1 tablespoon neutral-flavored vegetable oil

 - 2 tablespoons tamari

 - 1 8-ounce package tempeh cut into 1-inch cubes